php-telegram-bot/core/README.md

 ## introduction
 This is a pure php Telegram Bot, fully extensible via plugins.
 Telegram recently announced official support for a [Bot API](https://telegram.org/blog/bot-revolution) allowing integrators of all sorts to bring automated interactions to the mobile platform.
 This Bot aims to provide a platform where one could simply write a plugin and have interactions in a matter of minutes.
-The Bot support Reply Markup and handle commands in the group chat.
+The Bot support Reply Markup and handle commands in group chat.

 Instructions